Origin-Byte/nft-protocol/rfc/README.md

 Since, the mint transaction does not charge any royalties, by making `tx_context::sender(ctx)` optionally different from the `recipient` in `transfer<T: key>(obj: T, recipient: address)` we can enable the minting transaction to be signed by the burner wallet, whilst the NFT is received by the `recipient` wallet.
 This is extremely helpful in that it limits the risk exposure to malicious transactions to the number of assets owned by the burner wallet.

-**Salvage NFTs from a compromised wallet**
+**Failsafes for compromised or lost wallets**

 If a user keypair gets compromised there should be some failsafe in order to:

 1. Stop further NFTs and other Assets from being stollen (stanch the bleeding)
 2. Transfer ownership of all NFTs to a `Safe` of a given backup keypair (remediate the problem)

+In addition, if a the user loses access to its keypair, there should be a resolution method to recover the NFTs from the Safe.
+We propose a resolution mechanism as follows:

 We propose the introduction of a fields `owner: address` and `backup: Option<address>` to the Safe, and restrict polymorphic transfer of `OwnerCap` for added security.
 While it can make it inconvenient, the transfer of `OwnerCap` can only be made by collecting two signatures, the `owner` and `backup` signature.
+One could ask - if we have a field `owner` why would we bother having `OwnerCap`? - and in a nutshell we think OwnerCap is still useful as it facilitates Safe discoverability (wallets can simply query the `OwnerCap`s owned by the user).

-Furthermore, both `owner` and `backup` addresses can call the function `freeze_safe()` which stops the Safe from emitting `TransferCap`s or from listing assets for a given `resolution_time` (e.g. 1 week).
+If an `owner` address gets compromised, the user can use the `owner` keypair to call `freeze_safe()` which stops the Safe from emitting `TransferCap`s or from listing assets.
+The user can also use the `backup` address to call `freeze_safe()`.
-The purpose of this function is to stanch the bleeding in case one of the keypairs gets compromised.
-Then, the following functions are exposed:

-- `unfreeze_safe()` will unfreeze the safe once it has collected signature from both `owner` and `backup` address
-- `rescue_assets()` to move the assets to a safe with a new `owner` and `backup` address.

-The reason why both signatures must be collected is because either the `owner` keypair and the `backup` keypair can be compromised individually, but compromising both keypairs at the same time is exponentially harder, assuming the user takes appropriate security measures (i.e. stores keypairs in different locations).

 Yet, it is important to allow the `owner` keypair to be able to freeze the assets.
 Presumably, the `owner` keypair will most likely be a hot wallet whilst the `backup` keypair a cold wallet.
 Allowing the freezing to occur only with the backup wallet is dangerous, because by the time the user finds out about the compromised keypair, it will have to physically commute to the location of the cold wallet.

+We therefore allow `freeze_safe()` by both the `owner` and the `backup` address.
+But what if a malicious agent who gained access to one of the keypairs calls `freeze_safe()` and therefore freezes all of the user's assets?
+To defend against malicious freezes we introduce the concept of `resolution_time` (e.g. 1 week).
+When a safe gets frozen by one of the keypairs, it will remain frozen during the `resolution_time` and will automatically unfreeze after such period has passed.
+To prolong the freeze, the user will have to sign with both the `owner` and the `backup` address.

+In addition, to unfreeze the safe within the resolution time by calling `unfreeze_safe()`, the user will have to collect both the signature of `owner` and `backup` address.

+Finally, to rescue the assets out of a Safe owned by the compromised keypair, the user will call `rescue_assets()` to move its assets to a new Safe.
+The Safe will have to collect the signatures from both the `owner` and `backup` address in order to rescue the funds.

+Note that this mechanism is agnostic to which keypair was compromised.
+The reason why both signatures must be collected is because either the `owner` keypair and the `backup` keypair can be compromised individually, but compromising both keypairs at the same time is exponentially harder, assuming the user takes appropriate security measures (i.e. stores keypairs in different locations).

+Let us now consider the case where one of the keypairs gets lost.
+If the user lost access to the `owner` keypair, the `backup` keypair should allow for the retrieval of the assets, all the while not introducing a vulnerability vector.
+Once more we can rely on the concept of `resolution_time`.

-Therefore the user should be able to call `freeze_safe()` with the `owner` keypair and send a signature later with the backup keypair within the `resolution_time` defined (which should give enough human time to act).
+If the user loses the `owner` keypair, he or she will be able to call `rescue_assets()` signing with `backup` keypair.
+If the the `owner` keypair does not refute the rescuing of the assets by calling `refute_rescue` within the given `resolution_time` then the funds will be ultimately rescued.
+To ultimately refute the rescue, both `owner` and `backup` signatures need to be collected.

+This mechanism is extremely useful as it allows for defending against a compromised key and a lost key, reducing the vulnerability surface to the following cases:
+- User loses both `owner` and `backup` keypair
+- Both `owner` and `backup` keypair get compromised
+- User loses one of the keypairs whilst the other gets compromised

+One last thing to point out is that `resolution_time` should be such that if gives enough human time to act (i.e. weeks / months).

 ## 3. Gaming Interactions